department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 If you've received one of these discharge statuses, you may not be eligible for VA benefits.

-If any of these apply to you, then you’ll file your disability claim on eBenefits:

-- This is the first time I’m filing a disability claim, **or**
-- I have a new condition to add to my rated disability claim, **or**
-- I have both a new and worsening condition to add to my rated disability claim

-<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Apply on eBenefits</a>

-If you have a worsening condition to add to your rated disability claim, then you'll file your claim using the online application.

-<a class="usa-button-primary va-button-primary" href="/disability-benefits/URL">Apply for Increased Disability Compensation</a>

 <br>

 **There are 2 ways you can try to qualify:**